 Can You Negotiate at a Bike Shop?

 In most cases, your local shop will be willing to negotiate to some extent.
-You may be out of luck at chain stores like REI, but local bike shops are much more willing to deal with you on an individual level.
+You may be out of luck at chain stores like REI, but local bike shops that do trade-ins are much more willing to deal with you on an individual level.

 Here in the US, we’re not much of a haggling society, so people are often nervous when they begin to try negotiating for the price.
 But a good bike is a serious investment, so it’s definitely in your best interest to try for a better deal.